volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 This problem is often seen in code written by inexperienced developers, but it is not that uncommon.

-## Forgetting to bind function declaration
+## Forgetting To Bind Function Declaration

 JavaScript uses the `bind` method is used to create a new function with given `this` context: